rapsacw/aSiNine-ESP-miner/README.md

 - Library: AsyncElegantOTA (add with library manager in IDE)
 - Library: ESP32AnalogRead (add with library manager in IDE)
-- The contents of this repository, download as zip and extract to your documents/arduino folder
+- The contents of this repository, download as zip and extract to your documents/arduino folder Compile and upload the sketch to your esp over usb, or when updating the software export the compiled binary so you can update the firmware OTA.

 # Manual

 ## Starting for the first time